 Another reason of backing up Google Drive to Dropbox is the convenience of accessing stored files, even though it provides only 2 GB of initial free storage.
-Dropbox has one outstanding synchronization technology that can sync changed files to every device that has its account, so you can access files stored on your PC even when you are travel outside.
+Dropbox has one outstanding synchronization technology that can sync changed files to every device as long as the device has its account, so you can access files stored on your PC even when you are traveling outside.

-Backup your Google Drive to Dropbox using MultCloud
+How to Backup Google Drive to Dropbox with MultCloud

-Step1.
+Step 1.
 Create one MultCloud account, log in, and you will enter following interface.
-Click on Add Cloud Drives on the left and select Google Drive icon.
+Click on Add Clouds and select Google Drive icon.

-Step2.
-Edit the Display Name and click Add Google Drive Account.
-There is no username and password required since MultCloud has based on standard OAuth system.
+Step 2.
+Edit the Display Name and click on Add Google Drive Account.